Anntroy/PHP-Server-Environment/README.md

   - [Contact](#contact)

 ## General info
 This project consists of two parts.
 The first one contains set_ini.php file which shows how to configure php.ini file.
-The second part includes all other files it shows how to perform login using $_SESSION global variable.
+The second part includes all other files it shows how to perform basic login functionality using $_SESSION global variable.

 ## Technologies
 * HTML
 * CSS
-* PHP - version 1.0
+* PHP - version 8.0.1

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+Before you clone this repository, you need to have installed a Local Server Environment.
+I have used XAMPP program to run a Local Server.
+In case you are using XAMPP you need to clone this project into a folder called "htdocs" and then run a Local Server.

 ## Code Examples
 To start running Local Server: